 “Daniel has a keen interest in Local and International Arbitration.”

-- Part of the team that successfully represented Standard Chartered Bank Limited in a rare application seeking to have the Court of Appeal re-open, re-examine and set aside its decision awarding a sum of USD 2 million plus interests at 14% per annum from 1st August 2002 (Ongoing)
+- Part of the team that successfully represented a Kenyan commercial bank in a rare application seeking to have the Court of Appeal re-open, re-examine and set aside its decision awarding a sum of USD 2 million plus interests at 14% per annum from 1st August 2002.

-- Part of the team which represented Telkom Kenya Limited in an employment dispute and incidental negotiations of USD arising from a redundancy exercise of two thousand six hundred (2,600) employees taking part in the where a settlement of USD 3 million was reached.
-(2015)
+- Part of the team which represented a telecommunications company in an employment dispute and incidental negotiations of USD arising from a redundancy exercise of two thousand six hundred (2,600) employees taking part in the where a settlement of USD 3 million was reached.